phidatahq/phidata/cookbook/models/anthropic/README.md

 ### 8. Run Agent that uses knowledge

-Take note that claude uses OpenAIChat embeddings under the hood, and you will need an OpenAIChat API Key
+Take note that claude uses OpenAI embeddings under the hood, and you will need an OpenAI API Key
 ```shell
 export OPENAI_API_KEY=***
 ```